-When you find a place to store the files on your website, you want to allow your visitors to access the data, which is where bandwidth comes in.
+You also want to allow visitors to access the data, which is where bandwidth comes in.
 Picture it as a tunnel — the wider it is, the more information can go through.
 Plenty of hosts offer unlimited bandwidth, but they limit traffic speed.

 Pay attention to bandwidth traffic speed when searching for a shared hosting solution since it can affect your overall website performance.

 Security is a top priority for any website owner.
 Your web hosting provider should offer features like DDoS protection, an SSL certificate, and site backups to keep your site secure and protect your visitors’ information.